Performance comparison of a Magnetic Loop Antenna in a Basement, Indoors, versus Outdoors

 Introduction

 Amateur radio enthusiasts and shortwave listeners often find themselves exploring various antenna options to optimize signal reception and transmission.
 One such option is the magnetic loop antenna, known for its compact size and impressive performance on certain frequencies.
 However, the effectiveness of this antenna can vary depending on its placement.
+For example, in homes without stucco that has been applied over ‘chicken wire’, this antenna can prove the answer many needs.
 In this article, we will compare the use of a magnetic loop antenna in a basement, indoors, and outdoors, highlighting the advantages and disadvantages of each scenario.

 QUICK TIP – If you think your antenna isn’t working, check band conditions at QRZ.com and then take your antenna outdoors if conditions are good.